Search

 Chris Whalley

-Chris Whalley enters his eighth year at the helm of the Chowan men's soccer team.
+Chris Whalley enters his 10th year at the helm of the Chowan men's soccer team.

 During the 2020-21 season that was completed in the Spring semester, the Hawks posted a 7-2-1 overall record and a 4-1-1 record in league play.
 Whalley would put his team in position for their fourth straight Conference Carolinas semifinals appearance.
 The captain, Toby Sims, would become the first Chowan male athlete to be named four time First Team All-Conference.
 Harrison Ardron and Harri Lovett would also garner First Team selections.
 Lovett would earn the Conference Carolinas Statistical Champion recording seven assists.
 London Williams and Devontay Blair earned Third Team selections.